Fullscreen/fs-segmentio/README.md

 ## Installation

 In your Angular project, run `bower install --save fs-segmentio` to save the module.
-Then, in your HTML, add the script tags for `fs-segmentio` and `analytics.js`
+Then, in your HTML, add the script tags for `fs-segmentio` and `analytics.js`, dropping in your Segment IO write key:

 ``` html
 <script type="text/javascript">